renatoathaydes/osgiaas/docs/osgiaas-cli.md

 It is usually used with the pipe operator.

-For example, to list all installed OSGi bundles (which the `ls` command does) that contain the word "cli":
+For example, to list all installed OSGi bundles (which the `ps` command does) that contain the word "cli":

 ```
 ps | grep cli